 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The fund's investments are concentrated geographically to equities issued by companies in Japan.
-As a result, the risk in the fund is higher than an investment in a diversified global equity fund that distributes its investments across several regions.
-However, the fund's investments are made in companies in several sectors or branches that contribute to lowering the risk in the fund over time.
+The fund's investments are concentrated to equities in companies active within information technology and communication services, with emphasis on companies listed in the US equity market.
+As a result, the risk in the fund is higher than an investment in a diversified global equity fund that distributes its investments across several regions and sectors.
 Given that the fund's investments are made in foreign equities denominated in currencies other than the fund's base currency, an investment in the fund is associated with currency risk.
 Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.

 The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
-The volume of trading is limited where applicable and is expected to have a marginal impact on the fund's risk profile.
+Investments in derivatives can increase the fund's sensitivity to market fluctuations.

-The sustainability risk, i.e., an environmental-, social- or corporate governance-related event or condition that could cause an actual or potential significant adverse impact on a company's value, is managed through the inclusion of companies based on sustainability analyses. exclusion, as well as engagement in the form of dialogue and active corporate governance.
+The sustainability risk, i.e., an environmental-, social- or corporate governance-related event or condition that could cause an actual or potential significant adverse impact on a company's value, is managed through the inclusion of companies based on sustainability analyses, exclusion, as well as engagement in the form of dialogue and active corporate governance.
 The sustainability risks are systematically measured and followed up by the Management Company.
 If a sustainability risk occurs, it can have an actual or potential adverse impact on the value of an investment.
 Examples of sustainability risks include the consequences of environmental degradation (e.g., ban that requires the adaptation or sale of business operations, lower demand, difficulties in obtaining financing or physical risks that deplete resources and natural disasters), the consequences of human rights violations, workers' rights, equality, corruption and bribes, as well as the consequences of inadequate corporate governance.
 Accordingly, environmental-, social-, and governance-related events can arise from a company's own business operations as well as from events that occur independently of the company.

 The sustainability risk in the fund is measured using Sustainalytics' methodology to assess sustainability risks.
-During the year, the overall sustainability risk for the fund is considered to be medium and is 22,34 on a scale of 0 to 100.
+During the year, the overall sustainability risk for the fund is considered to be low and is 17,01 on a scale of 0 to 100.